Skip to Content

 3 Minute Read

 Osteoporosis is a condition that affects millions of people, particularly older adults.
-It’s a bone disease characterized by decreased bone density and quality, which can lead to weak and brittle bones.
+This bone disease is characterized by decreased bone density and quality, which can lead to weak and brittle bones.
 It’s often called the “silent disease” because bone loss occurs without symptoms until a fracture happens.
 Osteoporosis can make all bones more likely to break, but most commonly affects hips, wrists, and spines.

 As we age, bone density naturally decreases and factors such as reduced physical activity, dietary changes, and hormonal shifts can contribute to this increased risk.